brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

     ``scanner_dir=/jukebox/dicom/conquest/Prisma-MSTZ400D/YOURLAB/YEAR``

-* Before running fmriprep for the first time, you will need to download a FreeSurfer license file and save it in your :blue:`../code/preprocessing/` directory.
+* Before running fMRIprep for the first time, you will need to download a FreeSurfer license file and save it in your :blue:`../code/preprocessing/` directory.
 If you decide to save it somewhere else (which is totally fine!), then you will need to update line 9 (--fs-license-file) of :blue:`run_fmriprep.sh` with the correct license file location.

     * `Get a FreeSurfer license here <https://surfer.nmr.mgh.harvard.edu/registration.html/>`_.